What is Dry Heaving?

 Some intestinal conditions like inflammatory bowel disease (IBS) can also contribute to dry heaving in dogs.
 Dry heaving caused by intestinal diseases are usually accompanied by blood or mucus in the feces or vomitus, throwing up, stomach pain, constipation, and bloating.

-or lungs are also known to trigger canine dry heaving fits.
+Tumors or polyps on the throat or lungs are also known to trigger canine dry heaving fits.
 Dogs with tumors or polyps will usually cough so hard that it triggers the gag reflex, causing them to dry heave.
 See your vet if your dog has a persistent dry cough since this can signal tumors or other respiratory conditions.

 Medication side effects